Japan's "Kill Bill" restaurant operator defies new virus curbs

 The dispute with Hasegawa underscores what some health experts have criticised as weak enforcement of restrictions in Japan, where the government has largely relied on cooperation from businesses to comply.

-“We want the banks to ask business they deal with in their daily communication to comply with coronavirus countermeasures,” Chief Cabinet Secretary Katsunobu Kato told a news conference.
+"We want the banks to ask business they deal with in their daily communication to comply with coronavirus countermeasures," Kato had told reporters.

 Under the law, restaurants that refuse to abide by the requests face a penalty of up to 300,000 yen ($2,725.79).